grf5/f5_bigip_aws_gwlb/README.md

 Outline any requirements to setup a development environment if someone would like to contribute.
 You may also link to another file for this information.

 ## Support
-For support, please open a GitHub issue.
-Note, the code in this repository is community supported and is not supported by F5 Networks.
-For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).
+This project offers no official support from F5 and is best-effort by the community.

 ## Community Code of Conduct
 Please refer to the [F5 DevCentral Community Code of Conduct](code_of_conduct.md).

 ## License
 [Apache License 2.0](LICENSE)

 ## Copyright
-Copyright 2014-2020 F5 Networks Inc.
+Copyright 2014-2021 F5 Networks Inc.

 ### F5 Networks Contributor License Agreement
 Before you start contributing to any project sponsored by F5 Networks, Inc. (F5) on GitHub, you will need to sign a Contributor License Agreement (CLA).

 If you are signing as an individual, we recommend that you talk to your employer (if applicable) before signing the CLA since some employment agreements may have restrictions on your contributions to other projects.